Bev7787/WOWSLocEditor/readme.md

 Introduction:
+- This program is designed to run on Windows computers only.
 - The program runs on a command line interface.
-Type in the character corresponding to the option required.
+Type in the character corresponding to the option required when prompted.
-- The program allows addition and convenient configuration of the global.mo file location, the addition or modification of elements to be changed, and the ability to implement changes.
+- Allows addition and convenient configuration of the global.mo file location, the addition or modification of elements to be changed, and the ability to implement changes automatically.

 Usage:
 - Ensure a backup copy of the global.mo file is made before using this program.
 - Run locEditor.exe, and follow the prompts in the program.
+- When using the search tool, it will search for the exact phrase in the localisation.
+This can be an issue with names with special characters.
+Try searching for parts of a name instead (e.g. Friedrich instead of Friedrich der Große.)

 Note:
 - When entering the location, the input should look similar to this: